Subscriber Data Management (SDM)

-Alepo’s UDR Agent Portal empowers the service provider’s network team to manage service configurations, subscriptions, and policy data, and troubleshoot subscription-related issues.
-Its easy-to-use GUI system displays all subscription-related information in one place.
-It maintains the privacy and security of the subscription data with role-based access and SIM encryption support.
+Alepo’s SDM Portal empowers the service provider’s network team to manage subscription and policy data for subscribers.
+The easy-to-use GUI system displays all subscription-related information in one place.

-- Allows service configurations for APN, DNN, slices, PLMNs
+- Allows service configurations for APN, DNN, slices (S-NSSAI), PLMNs

 - Facilitates bulk operations for SIM and device management

 - Allows automated provisioning and activation of services